Tom Clancy

 Thomas Leo Clancy Jr. (April 12, 1947 – October 1, 2013) was an American novelist.
 He is best known for his technically detailed espionage and military-science storylines set during and after the Cold War.
 Seventeen of his novels have been bestsellers and more than 100 million copies of his books have been sold.
-His name was also used on movie scripts written by ghostwriters, nonfiction books on military subjects occasionally with co-authors, and video games.
-He was a part-owner of his hometown Major League Baseball team, the Baltimore Orioles of the American League, and vice-chairman of their community activities and public affairs committees.
+His name was also used on screenplays written by ghostwriters, nonfiction books on military subjects occasionally with co-authors, and video games.
+He was a part-owner of his hometown Major League Baseball team, the Baltimore Orioles, and vice-chairman of their community activities and public affairs committees.

-Originally an insurance agent, his literary career began in 1984 when he sold his first military thriller novel The Hunt for Red October for $5,000 published by the small academic Naval Institute Press of Annapolis, Maryland.
+Originally an insurance agent, Clancy launched his literary career in 1984 when his first military thriller novel The Hunt for Red October was published by the small academic Naval Institute Press of Annapolis, Maryland.

-His works The Hunt for Red October (1984), Patriot Games (1987), Clear and Present Danger (1989), and The Sum of All Fears (1991) have been turned into commercially successful films.
-Tom Clancy's works also inspired games such as the Ghost Recon, Rainbow Six, The Division, and Splinter Cell series.
-Since Clancy's death in 2013, the Jack Ryan series has been continued by his family estate through a series of authors.
+The Hunt for Red October, Patriot Games (1987), Clear and Present Danger (1989), and The Sum of All Fears (1991) have been turned into commercially successful films.
+Tom Clancy's works also inspired games such as the Rainbow Six, Ghost Recon, Splinter Cell and The Division series.
+Since Clancy's death in 2013, his Ryanverse franchise has been continued by his family estate through a series of authors.

 Early life and education

 Clancy was born on April 12, 1947, at Franklin Square Hospital in Baltimore, Maryland, and grew up in the Northwood neighborhood in northeast Baltimore.
 The family was Irish-American.
-He was the second of three children to Thomas Clancy, who worked for the United States Postal Service, and Catherine Langan Clancy, who worked in a store's credit department.
+He was the second of three children to Thomas Leo Clancy (1918–1995), who worked for the United States Postal Service, and Catherine Mary Clancy (née Langan; 1918–2001), who worked in a store's credit department.
 He was a member of Troop 624 of the Boy Scouts of America.
 Clancy's siblings are Patrick and Margaret.